 - Tons of veggies

-Our recipe for asparagus soup combines asparagus with onion, garlic, and a little potato for a thick and creamy recipe.
+Our recipe for roasted asparagus soup combines asparagus with onion, garlic, and a little potato for a thick and creamy recipe.

 - Asparagus – this recipe calls for 2-lbs. fresh asparagus.
 We recommend fresh, not frozen.

 - Onion – onion is a great base veggie for soup.
 It adds sweet and savory at the same time.

 - Potato – a potato adds a bit of “meat” to this soup, giving it a delicious texture.

 - Olive oil – we’re using olive oil as the fat for roasting, but you can use any kind of oil or even butter.

 - Chicken broth – broth is added to the roasted veggies for blending to turn it into a soup.

 - Heavy cream – heavy cream adds a bit of creaminess.